Belief Is All You Need: Modeling Narrative Archetypes in Conspiratorial Discourse: Methods

-\paragraph{\textbf{Sign-Disentanglement Loss: }} Training employs the Adam optimizer with weight decay, selecting the checkpoint with lowest total loss.
-Upon convergence, SiBeGNN produces two orthogonal embedding sets: $\{z_{b,i}\}_{i=1}^N$ for belief polarity and $\{z_{p,i}\}_{i=1}^N$ for narrative persona profiling, serving as inputs for hierarchical clustering in Stage 2(b).
-We propose a composite loss function optimizing SiBeGNN through four complementary objectives enforcing structural fidelity, semantic grounding, and representational disentanglement:
+\para{Sign-Disentanglement Loss: } Training uses the Adam optimizer with weight decay, selecting the checkpoint with lowest total loss.
+On convergence, SiBeGNN yields two orthogonal embeddings, ${z_{b,i}}{i=1}^N$ for belief polarity and ${z{p,i}}_{i=1}^N$ for narrative persona, used for hierarchical clustering in Stage 2(b).
+A composite loss optimizes SiBeGNN through four objectives enforcing structural fidelity, semantic grounding, and disentangled representation.
+An ablation of performance of cluster quality with respect to different components of the loss is shown in \autoref{tab:loss_ablation}.

 \textit{(1) Reconstruction Loss} preserves signed structural relationships.
 Predicted adjacency is:

 where $\sigma(\cdot)$ is the sigmoid function.
 Target adjacency $A_{\text{target}} \in [0,1]^{N \times N}$ maps positive edges to 1, negative edges to 0, and unobserved edges to 0.5: